 Critical Reload does contain fructose.
 However, fructose, not high fructose corn syrup, is an important source of energy for the body.
 Sometimes called fruit sugar, fructose is found in fruit, some vegetables, honey, and other plants.
 Fructose is a monosaccharide, or single sugar, that has the same chemical formula as glucose, but a different molecular structure.
 Even though commonly consumed sugars provide basically the same number of calories, they are metabolized and used by the body in differently.
 How?
 Fructose does not increase blood glucose and does not require insulin.
 In fact, individuals with diabetes can often tolerate fructose better than other sugars (9,10).
 Studies support that small amounts of oral fructose may actually improve glycemic control in people with diabetes (9-10).

-Doctors prescribe patients with irritable bowel syndrome (IBS) to take guar gum by mouth to reduces stomach pain, improve bowel function and quality of life.
-Guar gum, in large doses (4-15 grams) serves as a laxative because it adds bulk to stool, which helps it move through the colon.
-Critical Reload Chocolate contains only 0.24-grams per serving — hardly enough to sooth someone with IBS or cause someone without IBS increased gas production, diarrhea, and loose stools.
-So why is it in Critical Reload?
-In micro doses, it functions as a suspending or emulsifying agent, stabilizer, flavor fixative and inhibitor of sugar crystallization.
+Doctors often prescribe guar gum to patients with irritable bowel syndrome (IBS) as it is known to reduce stomach pain, improve bowel function, and enhance overall quality of life.
+When taken orally, guar gum in large doses (4-15 grams) can act as a laxative by adding bulk to stool, aiding its passage through the colon.
+However, in Critical Reload Chocolate, the amount of guar gum per serving is only 0.24 grams, which is insufficient to provide significant relief to individuals with IBS or cause increased gas production, diarrhea, or loose stools in those without IBS.
+So, why is guar gum included in Critical Reload?
+In small doses, it serves as a suspending or emulsifying agent, stabilizer, flavor fixative, and inhibitor of sugar crystallization.

 Along with being found pretty much everywhere on earth, silicon dioxide is a food additive that serves as an anti-caking agent.
 In Critical Reload, it’s used to prevent clumping and prevent the various powdered ingredients from sticking together.
 As with many food additives, consumers often have concerns about finding silicon dioxide on product labels.
 However, numerous studies have found no health risks associated with this particular ingredient.
 Not to mention, silicon dioxide is found naturally in many plants, for example, leafy green vegetables, beets, bell peppers, brown rice and oats, and alfalfa.